 Tal Kantor – In Other Words (2016)

 Assignment: using any combination of techniques you learned this semester, create an experimental video piece centered around a text.
-The narrative can be a monologue, a diary entry, an essay, a poem, original or not.
+The narrative can be a monologue, a manifesto, a diary entry, an essay, a poem, original or not.
 The text can be delivered through voice over or words on screen – avoid acting unless you are working with trained actors.

 Topics: pre/post production, screenplay, storyboarding, continuity editing, soviet montage theory, “Save the Cat” beats, tropes.

 Duke and Battersby – Being fucked up (2000)

 Propeller Group – Television Commercial for Communism (2011)

 Jorge Furtado – (Island of Flowers) (1989)